 At Beber, we feel that one of the most important elements of youth development is the building of independence.
 Part of that process is managing the way we communicate during the summer.
-We of course, want you to be in touch with your child, and at the same time we want them to experience being away from home in an independent way.
+We, of course, want you to be in touch with your child, and at the same time, we want them to experience being away from home in an independent way.
 With that in mind, we ask that campers use writing as a tool to communicate during the summer.
-Campers are required to write a postcard home weekly and will be given four pre-printed email cover sheets that can be scanned and sent home as another way to communicate.
+Campers write a postcard home weekly and will be given four pre-printed email cover sheets that can be scanned and sent home as another way to communicate.
 However, there is nothing better than receiving a letter in the mail and we hope you will encourage and educate your child about the importance of writing good old-fashioned letters home while away at camp!
 Sending them with pre-stamped and pre-addressed envelopes will increase the likelihood of them writing!

 You will receive an email on the first night of camp noting your child’s safe arrival and bunk information.
 The email will come from firstname.lastname@example.org, so add us to your “safe list.”
 Once you have your child’s bunk information, please write it on all correspondence.

 Based on feedback from our community, as well as our desire to keep campers focused on being present at camp and less distracted on material items, care packages will not be accepted at camp.
 Only flat envelopes will be permitted.
-Magazines, mad libs, photos or newspaper clippings are great things to send your child.
+Magazines, mad libs, photos, or newspaper clippings are great things to send your child.
 Any food or contraband items, such as squirt guns, water balloons, silly string, or fireworks, will be confiscated.
-We do permit gum and individual drink powder packets
+We do permit gum and individual drink powder packets.

 Telephone Calls and Birthdays